1. The Painting

 “generous exaggerations are even charming and consoling when one thinks of the nauseating banalities of the academic routine.”

 Armand Silvestre also offered his support describing Monet as “the cleverest and the most daring” of the artists featured in the exhibition.
 He believed,

 “You need special eyes in order to be sensitive to the subtlety of their tonal relations, which constitute their honor and merit”.

-At the same time however, he was unsure of their pursuit of the ‘impression' and the suggestion that everything in the world is beautiful enough to be worth painting.
+At the same time, however, he was unsure of their pursuit of the ‘impression' and its suggestion that everything in the world is beautiful enough to be worth painting.

 In all the reviews of the exhibition, ‘Impression, Sunrise’ was only referenced five times.
 Overall it failed to gain the attention that other paintings did and was far behind the most talked about of Monet’s works, which included Boulevard des Capucines (below).
 Ernest Chesnau, for instance, simply described that he stopped in front of the painting.
 He does not offer any further description or opinion on the piece!